 By 2040, our population structures will change, the way we work and the places we live in will adapt, and the way we travel will have been transformed.
 Planning for these changes is challenging but also an exciting task, filled with opportunities to make Wales a better place – healthier, more resilient, more prosperous, more equal and more environmentally responsible.
 I am confident we have the people, resources and ambition to work together and build a better future.”

 The Office for National Statistics’ (ONS) report Measuring National Well-being: Where We Live identifies a strong link between life satisfaction and housing satisfaction across the UK.
 Of those reporting low satisfaction with their accommodation nearly half reported low satisfaction with their life.

-In the year ending March 2016 only 314 new homes were built in the area (187 in Conwy CB, 127 in Denbighshire)[ii], despite their Local Development Plans (LDPS) predicting a new dwelling requirement of over 400 each year.
+In the year ending March 2019, only 434 new homes were built in the area (310 in Conwy County Borough, 124 in Denbighshire), despite their Local Development Plans (LDPS) predicting an annual new dwelling requirement of about 950 across the two local authority (this figure increased to 439 in the year ending March 2021, however, which is a significant increase).
 This suggests a significant under provision of new housing, and is in part due to the contraction of the construction industry since the global economic downturn of 2008.

 As part of their planning duties, Local Authorities also have a specific requirement to provide affordable housing, and the total provision of new dwellings is so low there is a serious risk that this duty is not being met.

 Denbighshire’s 2019 Local Housing Market Assessment identified an annual affordable housing need of 155 additional households a year (2018 – 2023).
 The Local Development Plan identified a newly arising need for help with affordable housing (both social and intermediate) of between 150-200 additional households a year.
 Although it should be noted that the Local Development Plan is under review and these targets should be treated with caution.